Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Experiments

 \subsection{Typical Failure Cases Analysis}

 In order to explore the limitations of the proposed algorithm, we present some typical failure cases on the Market-1501 dataset.
 As shown in Figure~\ref{fig:failure_cases}, there are mainly three factors that lead to undesirable matching results.
 The first two rows illustrate that when the negative instances are very similar with the probe image, false positives may be ranked ahead of true matches (e.g., the false positives in the first and second rows only slightly differ from the related probe images in the patterns on the T-shirts).
 In the third row, our algorithm does not find out the true matches within the top-10 rankings.
 This can be attributed to the partial detection result of the probe image, resulting in incomplete feature representation of the whole body.
 In the last row, blurring and serious background clutters misleads our algorithm into matching the probe with images in white upper clothes and on/beside a bicycle.
+In addition, we also choose some good examples ranking results in three datasets, which are demonstrated in Figure~\ref{fig:ranking_results}.